 The post code for SAT NAV is NP18 2BZ.

-The nearest train station is Newport.
+The nearest train station is in Newport.

 For details of public transport visit the Traveline Cymru website.

 Tel: 0300 065 3000 (Natural Resources Wales) or 01633 636363 (RSPB)

 Is there anything wrong with this page?
 Give us your feedback.